 Cheese is packed full of protein, calcium, vitamin A, essential fatty acids, and B vitamins, all of which are really good for us humans.
 But what is nutritionally beneficial for us, isn’t always so for our furry friends.

 There are no published scientific studies to show any nutritional or health benefits of cheese for dogs, and they should be getting all the necessary nutrients from their usual diet.
-But that’s not to say that the occasional chunk of cheese for our pups is a bad thing!
+But that’s not to say that the occasional chunk of cheese or Goldfish cracker for our pups is a bad thing!

 Some cheeses, such as those that have been fermented, contain probiotics or other friendly bacteria, which have been demonstrated in humans to have benefits for gut health.
 There is also a small amount of evidence for this in dogs, but our furry friends don’t actually need this additional gut support unless it has been suggested or prescribed by their veterinarian.